bvisokay/simple-car-cost-v2/README.md

 :blue_car: A simple way to compare vehicles prices

-## Overview

-Using estimates of useful life in miles and annual amount of driving calculate a "cost per remaingin month" value.
+Using estimates for "useful life in miles" and "annual amount of driving" calculate a "cost per remaining month" value.
 Users can store links to their favorite vehicle listings from across the web in one centralized list.

+## Technologies

+:computer:
+-NextJS
+-MongoDB
+-Styled Components
+-React Icons

 ## Features